 High Pass Challenge

+The High Pass Challenge (HPC), a ride that takes riders on a 104-mile journey up to Mt.
+St. Helen's Windy Ridge and back, was developed for the Cascade Bicycle Club in 2007 by Tom Meloy.
 Tom became a Ride Leader in 2003 and served on the Cascade Board of Directors in 2007.
 While on Cascade's Board of Directors, Tom presented the idea of a new event tailored for hardcore riders; he felt the route from Packwood to Windy Ridge on Mt.
 St. Helens would be perfect.
-At the same time, Tom founded the High Performance Cycling Team for Cascade, and it is no coincidence that both the team and the High Pass Challenge are abbreviated as “HPC.”
+At the same time, Tom founded the High-Performance Cycling Team for Cascade, and it is no coincidence that both the team and the High Pass Challenge are abbreviated as “HPC.”
 The goal was to develop both a Cascade event and a cycling team that would appeal to people who like to climb and ride long distances.
-As the back of the HPC jersey attests, high performance cyclists like to "Ride Hard, Climb High, and Ride Fast."
+As the back of the HPC jersey attests, high-performance cyclists like to "Ride Hard, Climb High, and Ride Fast."
 The High Pass Challenge provides participants with the opportunity to do all three!"